project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/sso_public_key.md

 Technically, Single SignOn makes use of a central service which orchestrates the single sign on between multiple applications.

-You need to set the SSO authentication key value in your environment to manage the user authentication and other related operations.
+You need to set the SSO authentication key value to provide access to users and enables you to perform the API operations.

 ## Process for Setting Up the SSO public key